Leuprolide (By injection)

 - Higher risk of heart attack or stroke (in men)

-- Your symptoms might get worse when you first start using this medicine, but then they should get better as the medicine starts to work.
-If your condition does not begin to improve after 2 weeks, call your doctor.
+- Your symptoms might get worse when you first start using this medicine, but they should get better as the medicine starts to work.
+If your condition does not begin to improve after 2 weeks, check with your doctor.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.